tschutter/recipes/r/carrot_chicken_salad.md

 Drain and rinse chickpeas.
 Pat dry with paper towels.
 Toss chickpeas with olive oil, sea salt, and cumin.
 Spread in a single layer on a sheet pan.
-Roast 15-20 minutes or until browned and crisped, tossing occasionally.
+Roast 25-30 minutes or until browned and crisped, tossing occasionally.
+Check frequently at the end of roasting as they will quickly burn after the moisture is gone.

 Once chicken has cooled, chop or pull into bite-sized pieces.